andretdr/financePlus/README.md

 - Inputs here are event-listened for their value and checked/validated against current stock holdings.
 If Buying, the app checks that there is enough money left to buy the stock.
 If Selling, the app checks if there is enough stock left to sell.
 The app also checks against Buying or Selling 0 Stock.
 If all goes well, the transaction takes place.
 - On succesful transaction, the MYSQL database in the back-end is updated with the new information.

-# MVC Design Pattern
-- The app is designed based on the MVC design pattern.
-The back-end python and MYSQL processes correspond to the MODEL, this is where the data is stored.
-In the front-end I implement CONTROLLER Classes which are incharge of getting and processing data from the MODEL and storing the state of the page.
-I also implement VIEW Classes which are solely responsible for updating the interface of the page, based on the state and processed data from the CONTROLLER Classes.

 # Calculations
 The app uses the following data and calculations to display its data